Leo Segedin: Career as educator

 Segedin was an educator for nearly forty years, beginning with an assistantship (1948–50) at the University of Illinois Urbana-Champaign during graduate school.
 While in the military, he taught drafting at the U.S. Army Engineer School at Fort Belvoir (1952–54).
 After a stint teaching high school, he was hired in 1955 to start and head the art department at a branch of Chicago Teachers College that later became Northeastern Illinois University (NEIU).
 He served at NEIU until retiring as Art Professor Emeritus in 1987.
 Segedin also taught at the Horwich JCC and the Evanston Art Center.

-In addition to his academic career, Segedin has been a prolific essayist and lecturer.
+In addition to his academic career, Segedin was a prolific essayist and lecturer.
 His essays, which number over fifty, explore diverse topics including: "Realism and Neo-Realism in Art", Holocaust Paintings, interdisciplinary studies, Jewish art, African art, Picasso's Guernica, the art of Henry Darger, artists and aging, visual thinking, and race, gender and ethnicity in the artworld, among others.
 He has delivered lectures on subjects including Marshall McLuhan, bipolar disorder and art, and painting as information, among others.
 In 2017, at age 90, he delivered "Making/Teaching Art: The Dangers of Teaching Art" as the keynote address to the Colorado Art Education Association's Fall Conference.